fabricio-leite/ResourceitTest/README.md

  - Vue, Highcharts libraries (updated) installed in your project

 ## Using
-  -Clone or download the project paste.
+  - Clone or download the project paste.
-  -On directory "resourceit" open the file index.html.
+  - On directory "resourceit" open the file index.html.

 ## Useful links
 [Highcharts General Documentation](https://www.highcharts.com/docs)